edadaltocg/detectors/README.md

 ## Contributing

-As an open source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.
+As an open-source project in a rapidly developing field, we are open to contributions, whether in the form of a new feature, improved infra, or better documentation.

 See the [contributing guidelines](https://github.com/edadaltocg/detectors/blob/master/CONTRIBUTING.md) for instructions on how to make your first contribution to `detectors`.